jadecobra/python_tdd_exercises/source/functions.rst

                 ('first', 'last')
             )

-  the test passes. `Keyword Arguments`_ allow the input to be passed in any order
+  the test passes.
+I can pass the input in any order when I use `keyword arguments`_

 * I can still call the :ref:`function<what is a function?>` without using the names, the same way I did in :ref:`test_functions_w_positional_arguments`.
 I add an :ref:`assertion<what is an assertion?>` to show this